JorgeAPinzon/Projects_Control/Climatizacion inteligente/Alternativa R/README.md

 Refrigeration technologies are generally divided into air conditioning and refrigeration applications.
 Air conditioning technologies are defined as those used to maintain acceptable thermal comfort conditions for people and equipment in residential, commercial and industrial buildings and spaces. , typically in an environment that is between 20° and 30°.

 This alternative explores R-Rcommander where **Climatizacion55NN.R** generates the results (folder in the directory), creating a neural network and a prediction based on the normalized input data (**Datos_temperatura_climatizacion.csv**), shows how the "heat" varies as a function of a given temperature, showing it in a graph along with the prediction in the corresponding iteration (desired, see Results/Tabla_de_resultados.md)

+For its part, the file **Modelo_simple_arbol.R**, which, unlike the neural network, does not need to normalize the data, the proposed dataframe is "loaded" into the directory (n = 6 observations).
+However, it reveals initially discouraging results, but conceptually interesting, due to the ability to segment and classify the data even with a not very good prediction.
+Among the alternative solutions are:

+1. Check the data set for erroneous readings, gaps per iteration, among others.
+2. Review and clean the data history or any reference to preprocessing (if any)
+3. Analyze and reunderstand the tree model
+4. The data set is so small that it does not have significant variability
+5. Try to improve the tree model, for example by adjusting the tree's growth parameters; trying different modeling approaches or considering other types of statistical models that may be more suitable for this data set

+Then it is important to keep in mind that the analysis and interpretation of the models can be complex, and require several iterations; It is precisely the test that is carried out in **Modelo_simple_arbolexp** increasing the amount of data in order to obtain more precise and useful results.

+Finally, using the file **Guia R clustering Climatizacion**, a set of instructions **Clustering_climatizacion.R** was created with an auxiliary dataframe, to make the vector predictions, once the .csv file was imported (in this directory) it is grouping was carried out based on the centers and calculation of distances.
+Afterwards, with the membership vector it is possible to graph and print the prediction vector in the console.
+The latter was obtained using the graphical assistant of the linear regression tool (see the Results directory).

 ## Requirements and development platform ##